xlson/groovycsv/README.md

 iterate over rows in the excel file using `eachLine` and access values using the column names.

-There is no official release at the moment but there is a SNAPSHOT release of 0.2 that is published to Sonatypes public oss repo.
-Check the example for instructions on how to use it.
-You could also build GroovyCSV yourself using the [Gradle](http://www.gradle.org/) build script.

 *Important*

 Package structure was changed from `com.xlson.csvparser` to